Discrimination against the Gypsy and Traveller community

 The most important law that protects you from racial discrimination is the Equality Act 2010.
 This new law replaced the Race Relations Act 1976.
 The Equality Act make it illegal to discriminate on the grounds of race, colour, nationality or national or ethnic origins.
 It also outlines different kinds of discrimination, including:

-direct discrimination (for example, if a site owner refuses to let you stay on their site because you are a Gypsy/Traveller)
+direct discrimination (for example, if a site owner refuses to let you stay on their site because you are a Gypsy or Traveller)

 indirect discrimination (for example, if a doctor refuses to let you sign on at their surgery because you don't have a fixed address)

-harassment (for example, if you are verbally abused, attacked or made to feel uncomfortable because you are a Gypsy/Traveller - see 'what is racial harassment' below).
+harassment (for example, if you are verbally abused, attacked or made to feel uncomfortable because you are a Gypsy or Traveller - see 'what is racial harassment' below)

 The pages on racial discrimination have more information on these different types of discrimination.